amtam0/coronavirus-world-map/README.md

 open the link displayed

-## to automate with Cron (crontab -e in root)
+## to automate in AWS lambda

-`sudo nano /etc/crontab`
+You need two layers
+- python packages you can build it (Docker required):
+`bash build_py_aws_layer/build_layer.sh`
+-

-add script.
-Ex. to update dataset evry 2 minutes :
+You can then add a timed trigger to automatically update the dataset
-`*/2 * * * * cd /path/to/coronavirus-world-map/; bash script.sh`

-For this you need to save Your Github credentials in your machine
 ## References

 [Data sources] : https://www.worldometers.info/coronavirus/